alejoceballos/dumb-keyboard/README.md

 export const display = fn => fn(COMMANDS.DISPLAY);
 ```
 Besides refactoring my append function, splitting it in two, "equation" and "appendToEquation", I'm only checking if the
 symbol is "equals" and calculating it, substituting the whole equation for the result.
+Note that the `appendToEquation`
+function is not exported, so the only possible usage is through the `equation` function that doesn't accept a second
+parameter forcing starting the equation with an empty list.

-I can also make a more complex
-test, like calculating the sum of more than two numbers in the equation, among other things.
-Let me also refactor my
+I can also make a more complex test, like calculating the sum of more than two numbers in the equation, among other
-test to get it ready for evolution!
+things.
+Let me also refactor my test to get it ready for evolution!
 ```javascript 1.8
 import { equation, display, OPERATIONS } from './Calculator.service';